appneta/tcpreplay/docs/Win32Readme.txt

 $Id$
 This document attempts to explain how to get tcpreplay compiled and running under Windows.
-Please note that this document is a work in progress and Windows support in general considered BETA right now.
+Please note that this document is a work in progress and Windows support in general considered EXPERIMENTAL right now.

 Background:

 Tcpreplay is not a native Win32 application right now.
-Hence it requires the Cygwin. (http://www.cygwin.com).
+Hence it requires Cygwin. (http://www.cygwin.com).
 Cygwin creates a Linux-like environment on your Windows system which allows Linux/UNIX programs to run after a recompile.